Definition:

-The basic word order of main clauses and subordinate clauses in present-day English: Subject + Verb + Object.
+The initialism SVO represents the basic word order of main clauses and subordinate clauses in present-day English: Subject + Verb + Object.

 Compared with many other languages, SVO word order in English (also known as canonical word order) is fairly rigid.
-Nevertheless, as shown below, a non-canonical word order is used in a variety of clause types in English.
+Nevertheless, non-canonical word order can be found in a variety of clause types in English.

 The most frequent word orders are SVO and SOV because they allow for placement of the subject in the first position.
 English shares this SVO order with other languages to which it is related, such as Greek, French or Norwegian, and with other languages to which it is not related, such as Swahili or Malay (Burridge, 1996: 351).